Jump to Content

 You may have had concerns about your relative for some time.
 Or this situation you’re now facing may be totally unexpected.
 When the recommendation for residential care is made you may have mixed feelings.
 Perhaps you worry that you or the health professionals are being too hasty, or you feel...

-What are shared goals of care in New Zealand?
+What are levels of care in New Zealand?

 Financial & legal issues